junxit/us-congress-bills-111/metadata.md

 - 2010-05-11 — Introduced in House
 - 2010-05-11 — Referred to the House Committee on Ways and Means.
 - 2010-05-11 — Sponsor introductory remarks on measure.
 (CR E811)
+- 2010-07-14 — Considered under suspension of the rules. (consideration: CR H5565-5567)
+- 2010-07-14 — DEBATE - The House proceeded with forty minutes of debate on H.J.
+Res.
+83.
+- 2010-07-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-14 — Mr. Crowley moved to suspend the rules and pass the resolution, as amended.
+- 2010-07-14 — On motion to suspend the rules and pass the resolution, as amended Agreed to by voice vote. (text: CR H5565)
+- 2010-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution, as amended Agreed to by voice vote.(text: CR H5565)
+- 2010-07-14 — Received in the Senate.
+- 2010-07-14 — The title of the measure was amended.
+Agreed to without objection.